ShengGaoSG/Challenge_10_Crypto_Clustering/README.md

 This is a Jupyter notebook that clusters cryptocurrencies by their performance in different time periods.

-The CSV file contains price change data of cryptocurrencies in different periods.
+The CSV file in the Resources folder contains price change data of cryptocurrencies in different periods.

 The steps for this challenge are broken out into the following sections: